Chief of Defence Force, Singapore Armed Forces Major-General PERRY LIM

 CWO Tang is married to Violet and they have a son.

-Chief of Army, Singapore Army Major-General PERRY LIM
+Chief of Army, Singapore Army Brigadier-General MELVYN ONG

-MG Perry Lim was enlisted into the Singapore Army in December 1990 and commissioned as an officer in the Singapore Armed Forces (SAF) Officer Cadet School in August 1991.
+BG Melvyn Ong enlisted into the Singapore Army in January 1994 and commissioned as an Officer in the SAF Officer Cadet School in October 1994.

-Prior to his appointment as Chief of Staff - General Staff, MG Lim held various key staff appointments in the Singapore Ministry of Defence (MINDEF), during the course of his career.
-He headed the Joint Plans and Transformation Department of the SAF Headquarters in MINDEF, where he was in charge of strategic planning, long-term capability development and resource management for the SAF.
+BG Melvyn also held various key staff appointments in the Ministry of Defence.
+He headed the Joint Plans and Transformation Department, where he was in charge of strategic planning, long-term capability development and resource management for the SAF.
 BG Melvyn also held a Branch Head appointment in Personnel Development Branch in G1-Army, where he spearheaded the revamp of career schemes for specialists and warrant officers in the Army.

-MG Lim attended the United States Army Command and General Staff College in Fort Leavenworth, Kansas in 2001/2002.
-He also attended the United Kingdom (UK) Army's Combined Arms Tactics Course in Warminster in 1998.
-MG Lim was promoted to his current rank on 1 July 2014.
-He was awarded the Public Administration Medal (Silver) (Military) in 2010.
+BG Melvyn attended the Indonesian Army Staff and Command School in Indonesia in 2005.
+He also attended the United States Army's Infantry Officer Course in Fort Benning, Georgia in 1998.
+He was awarded the Public Administration Medal (Silver) (Military) in 2012.